mabtheoriginal/mabtheoriginal/README.md

 - 👋 Hi, I’m @mabtheoriginal
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning prisma
-- 📫 How to reach me : mabtheoriginal@gmail.com or my insta(mabtheoriginal)

 <!---
 mabtheoriginal/mabtheoriginal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.